hackclub/winter/thanatosxingyu.md

 # Smart toolbox -- a box that can change our life a bit

 ## Summary
+Hi there!

-As I said in the title, this box can keep people away from danger and kake our life more convenient.
+As I said in the title, this box can keep people away from danger and make our life more convenient.

 When I enter my home, my phone automatically connects to the raspberry pi in the box.

-When the raspberry pie recognizes the Bluetooth Address(BD_ADDR) of the device, it will display the customized content on the 40" TV screen. *For each person, the displayed content is different.* For example, if it identifies that the BD_ADDR is my father's device, the TV will display today's stock, and for my mother, it will display today's WalMart promotion :)
+Then when the Raspberry Pi recognizes the Bluetooth Address(BD_ADDR, a unique 48-bit identifier assigned to each Bluetooth device by the manufacturer) of the device, it will display the customized content on the 40" TV screen. *For each person, the displayed content is different.* For example, if it identifies that the BD_ADDR is my father's device, the TV will display today's stock, and for my mother, it will display today's WalMart promotion :)

 In addition, it can also recognize and answer our questions through Chat-GPT's api and voice recognition module.
-I will set a keyword("Hello, box") for it to prevent wake-up by mistake.
+I will set a keyword "Hello, box" for it to prevent wake-up by mistake.
 For example, when I say "Hello box, how's the weather today ", it will use GPS to determine my location and then show today's weather on TV screen.
 Of course, when Bluetooth is disconnected, it will also send messages to the mobile phone via WiFi.